ezio416/tm-default-movement/README.md

 # Default Movement

-When dead-turtled (upside-down with no wheel contact), this shows your "default movement" speed, direction, and how far you will go in a certain amount of time (currently 10 and 20 minutes).
+When dead-turtled (upside-down with no wheel contact), this shows your "default movement" direction and how far you will go in a certain amount of time (currently 10 and 20 minutes).
 I was inspired to make this by playing no-checkpoint maps where a dead turtle may or may not mean the end of the run.

 <!-- ![Signed](https://img.shields.io/badge/Signed-Yes-00AA00) -->
 <!-- ![Signed](https://img.shields.io/badge/Signed-School_Mode-CC1199) -->